jacob-church/signal/edu/v2/REACTIVITY.md

 the values of it's dependencies.

-Fundamentally, keeping our Signal graph in a consistent state requires some way for Producers to notify their consumers when a change has happened, but to do that, first a Producer needs to know who it's Consumers _are_.
+Fundamentally, keeping our Signal graph in a consistent state requires some way for `Producer`s to notify their consumers when a change has happened, but to do that, first a `Producer` needs to know who it's `Consumer`s _are_.

 This is an easy problem to solve if we understand the call stack.